 When will North Korea open for tourism?
-The short answer is that there is no definite answer, but as tour operators as well with our close partners in Pyongyang and at the DPRK embassy in Beijing, we are confidently looking at tourism resuming in North Korea by summer 2021.
+The short answer is that there is no definite answer, but as tour operators as well with our close partners in Pyongyang and at the DPRK embassy in Beijing, we are confidently looking at tourism resuming in North Korea at the end of 2021.

 Is there coronavirus in North Korea?

 Upon the closure of the border, North Korea enacted stringent anti-epidemic measures internally, and the border remains virtually closed off to the entire world.
-The country still has zero recorded cases of COVID-19 and have tested over 10,000 people, according to WHO.
+The country still has zero recorded cases of COVID-19 and have tested over 20,000 people, according to WHO.
 It’s possible to follow and track COVID-19 cases in North Korea.
+The DPRK is expected to receive 1.7 million doses of COVID-19 vaccine from May 2021, and with more shipment on the way.

 What is the North Korean government stance on opening the borders?